asmjit/asmjit/README.md

   // ----> x86::Assembler is no longer needed from here and can be destroyed <----

   Func fn;
-  Error err = jit.add(&fn, &code);        // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
+  Error err = rt.add(&fn, &code);         // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
   // ----> CodeHolder is no longer needed from here and can be destroyed <----